 This may be the most commonly encountered tip I received from the designers I spoke with.
 They highly encourage that you use different fonts in one design, but do not over-exaggerate and go overboard.

 You always want to make sure that your fonts work well together and try to limit the number of fonts you use to three or less.
-Experiment and play around with the fonts that you already have in the software you’re working with, or you can always download free ones from reputable font websites.
+Experiment and play around with the fonts that you already have in the software you’re working with, or you can always download free or premium fonts from reputable font websites.

 2. Change the size and height of your text to make it fit perfectly on your design